* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 If you don’t want to risk your salmon drying out when you reheat it, or you just want a new and exciting dish, here are some cool ways to use up leftover salmon.

-• Use it in a spread – mix the leftover salmon with avocado to make a tasty spread for crackers.
+• Use it in a spread: Mix the leftover salmon with avocado to make a tasty spread for crackers.

-• Make a salad – put a twist on a Mediterranean salad.
+• Make a salad: Put a twist on a Mediterranean salad.
 Add the leftover salmon to sliced cucumbers, Feta cheese, olives, and tomatoes.
 Then drizzle with a bit of olive oil.

-• Add your salmon to scrambled eggs – a truly decadent breakfast and more filling than simple salmon on toast.
+• Add your salmon to scrambled eggs: A truly decadent breakfast and more filling than simple salmon on toast.

-• Make summer rolls – summer rolls are my guilty pleasure and work really well with salmon.
+• Make summer rolls: Summer rolls are my guilty pleasure and work really well with salmon.

-• Make salmon fried rice – more upmarket than chicken fried rice.
+• Make salmon fried rice: More upmarket than chicken fried rice.
 Keep the soy sauce to a minimum to make sure the flavors of the salmon shine through.

 6 reheated salmon pieces side by side: steamed, skillet, water bath, microwaved, oven, shredded

-Exactly How To Reheat Salmon
+How To Reheat Salmon [Tested Methods]

 In this short recipe, I show you the best way to revive and reheat your leftover salmon.